mike99mac/ovos-tools/README.md

  - Click **Next** at the *Privacy* window.
  - Click **Done** at the *Ready to go* window.

-Ubuntu Desktop 22.04 should now be installed
+Ubuntu Desktop 22.04 should now be installed.

 ### Initial Raspbian Desktop configuration